SaaS SEO Guide

 Through our relationships with editorial teams, website owners, and the media, we get links other agencies dream of.

-With this client, we put those relationships to good use by building highly relevant guest post links to their most important pages.
+With this client, we put those relationships to good use by building highly relevant guest post links to the most important pages.
 These were (and still are!) the main mover of their rankings.

 Broken Link Building

 Using our proprietary web crawler, we scanned 250 authoritative websites in the space and found loads of non-functioning pages that still had links pointing to them.

 The clients’ content team helped us re-create new versions of those dead pages, and our outreach team started reaching out to the sites which had linked to the dead pages.

 This was a massive win.